8 Tips to Reset Your Gut

 5. Take a multi-enzyme supplement (preferable after every meal)

 Digestive enzymes break down the foods we eat so we absorb its nutrients.
-But certain things can decrease our digestive enzymes, like aging, chronic stress, and of course, inflammation.
+But certain things can decrease our digestive enzymes, like aging and chronic stress.
 So, even if you eat healthy foods, you may not get all the nutrition you need.
 That’s why I recommend you take an enzyme supplement such as carbohydrases (break down carbohydrates), lipases (break down fats), and proteases (break down proteins).

 6. Consume natural gut-healers